Notes on civic experimentation.

 Get the next issue when it drops.

-Four issues per year.
-Each one anchored to a specific pattern from the registry.
+Each issue anchored to a specific pattern from the registry.
 No filler.